axmolengine/axmol/README.md

   - [x] 1.
 Refactor audio engine, OpenAL for all platforms.
   - [x] 2.
 Remove SimpleAudio
   - [ ] 3.
 Remove offthread file operation
   - [x] 4.
-Remove getSutiableOpen, avoid reduce performance, there is another better solution for support: ```just doesn't convert path to utf-8 in FileUtils manually implementation```
+Remove getSutiableFOpen, avoid reduce performance, there is another better solution for support: ```just doesn't convert path to utf-8 in FileUtils manually implementation```
   - [x] 5.
 Optimize CCDownloader, curl for all platforms
   - [ ] 7.
 Refactor engine-v5-deps, all compile as vs2019 MSVC 19.22.27905.0
   - [x] 8. minizip-1.2.0